dankuck/dankuck.github.io/_posts/2017-04-07-who-guessers.md

 SayAnything simply answers any name from its board immediately.
 It just guesses.

 Its only clever in one way.
 It eliminates the name of its own card from its list.
-Since cards come from a single deck, its opponent must clearly not have the same card.
+That's because any two opponents will never have the same card.

 ### PickAnyTrait